Azure/azure-oam-solution/tutorial/README.md

 ### 1. Create an empty ApplicationConfiguration

-Create an `ApplicationConfiguration` declaration with the name `flight-tracker`.
+Create the `./flight-tracker.arm` file and open it with your favorite text editor.
+Now, add an `ApplicationConfiguration` declaration with the name `flight-tracker`.
 Remember that an `ApplicationConfiguration` should use the resource type `ApplicationConfiguration@core.oam.dev/v1alpha2`.
 Feel free to refer to the previous example `./hello-world/applicationconfiguration.arm` as a template.

 For now the `spec.components` node should be an empty array.